Q: How to backup and sync multiple google drive accounts?

 Step 1: Select your primary Google Drive account.
 Then sign-out and sign-in to another account, which you want to sync from.
 Navigate to Google Drive.

 Step 2: Look for the "New" option on the top left and click on it.

 Step 3: A dropdown menu will appear.
 Click on "folder."

 Step 4: Give this folder any name you like.
-It is better the name is associated with the account so that you can remember it.
-An ideal example could be "sync folder
+The name should be associated with the account so that you can remember it.
+An ideal example could be the "sync folder ."

 Step 5: Drag and drop the files you intend to share and move them into this folder.
 There may be specific files that may not need synchronization.
 There is no need to move them.